JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Identity & Access Control/README.md

    - If the employee leaves, disabling their Entra ID account instantly removes all access.
 - [Enable IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-identity-center.html)
 - [What is SSO (Single-Sign-On)?](https://aws.amazon.com/what-is/sso/)

+##### AWS Organizations
+- Manages multiple AWS accounts under one umbrella.
+It allows centralized governance, consolidated billing, and service control policies (SCPs).
+- Example: A company with separate accounts for development, testing, and production uses AWS Organizations to enforce a rule that no account can disable CloudTrail logging.

+##### AWS Cognito
+- Provides authentication, authorization, and user management for web and mobile apps.
+It supports social logins (Google, Facebook) and enterprise identity providers.
+- Example: A mobile app uses Cognito to let users sign in with their Google account.
+Cognito issues temporary AWS credentials so the app can securely access an S3 bucket.

+##### AWS Resource Access Manager (RAM)
+- Enables resource sharing across AWS accounts without duplicating resources.
+- Two AWS accounts (one for networking, one for applications) share a VPC subnet using AWS RAM, so applications can run in the shared network environment.

+##### AWS Directory Service
+- Provides managed Microsoft Active Directory (AD) or integrates with existing AD environments.
+- Example: An enterprise uses AWS Directory Service to allow employees to log into Amazon WorkSpaces with their existing corporate AD usernames and passwords.